 Our project partners and end-users include Tony Vorster and John Twitchell.
 Tony Vorster is part of the feedstock supply team with the Bioenergy Alliance Network of the Rockies (BANR).
 This large, collaborative project is assessing the feasibility of using beetle-kill wood as a feedstock for biofuels.
 A map of species composition could be used by BANR to map live and dead biomass as they assess the location and quantity of potential feedstock for biofuel in beetle-kill areas.
 John Twitchell is a district manager for the Colorado State Forest Service.
-The forest service is in need of a current, highly accurate, and comprehensive species composition map to aid in ecological knowledge and management of the Colorado State Forest.
+The forest service is in need of a current, highly accurate, and comprehensive species composition map to aid in ecological knowledge and management of the CSF.
 Species composition data provides baseline information on forest structure and health.
-This information is crucial for forest managers in areas across the state of Colorado where high impact disturbance events including wildfire and beetle-kill outbreaks are driving forest structure and recovery trajectories.
+This information is crucial for forest managers in areas across the state of Colorado where high impact disturbance events, including wildfire and beetle-kill outbreaks, are driving forest structure and recovery trajectories.
 In 2014, over 890,000 acres of Colorado forests were impacted by insect or disease activity.
 Species composition data are becoming an increasingly informative management tool in areas of bark beetle outbreak, as forest recovery trajectories are often dependent upon pre-outbreak species composition.
 These same data can aide foresters in identifying areas susceptible to severe outbreaks as well as with predicting future spread.

 III.
 Methodology